PostHog/posthog.com/contents/tutorials/funnels.md

 To determine how well you're achieving these goals, you need to look at conversion, and funnels are a great way to measure and visualize conversion.

-This tutorial will walk you through creating a funnel step-by-step, while covering some of the use cases and features of PostHog Funnels.
+This tutorial walks you through creating a conversion funnel in PostHog, and the advanced options available for analyzing, iterating on, and improving conversion.

 ## Before you start

-To follow this tutorial along, you need to:
+To follow this tutorial you need to:

 1. Have [deployed PostHog](/docs/deployment).
 1. Have started receiving events via our [snippet](/docs/integrate/client/js), one of our [integrations](/docs/integrate/overview), or our [API](/docs/api/overview)

 > **Note:** It can also be useful to have some [actions](/docs/tutorials/toolbar#creating-actions) set up, but not necessary.

-## When you should use Funnels
+### When to use Funnels

-Funnels are great for when your users should perform actions in succession.
-That is, if you need your user to do something _and then_ do something else, funnels are a great way to gather insights into that process.
+Funnels are great for when your users should perform actions in succession - i.e. if you need your user to do something _and then_ do something else.

 ![PostHog Funnel Example](../images/tutorials/funnels/top-to-bottom-funnel.png)

-Above is a very simple example of a Funnel in PostHog, measuring how often people visits our docs after arriving on the homepage.
-This users the top to bottom view, but there's also a left to right option, as seen below
+Above is a very simple example of a funnel in PostHog, measuring how often people visit our docs after arriving on the homepage.
+We have two funnel views: top-to-bottom (above) and left-to-right (below).

 ![PostHog Funnel Example](../images/tutorials/funnels/simple-left-right.png)

-Funnels can have as many steps as you like and offer a good look into both what percentage of **unique users** are converting from one step to another, as well as identifying which users convert, and which don't.
+Funnels can have as many steps as you like, and reveal both what percentage of **unique users** are converting from one step to another, and which users do or don't convert.

-A standard, but very useful, funnel is looking at the sign up process from end-to-end.
-You can set up a funnel starting from the moment the user lands on your page to when they actually complete the process.
-You are then able to find out where users are dropping off, and work on improving those areas.

-## Creating your first funnel
+Creating an onboarding or sign-up funnel is one of the first things most PostHog users do, but there are plenty of other uses, such as:

+* Percentage of users paid for a subscription once the free trial ended
+* Conversion rate from your cheaper plan to your more expensive plan
+* Percentage of users that actually used the product after signing up
+* Number of active users that tried the newest beta feature

+Funnels are also useful for interrograting complicated processes, such as a feature that requires extensive setup, or a sign up process that requires a lot of information.
+Setting up a funnel can help you figure out _exactly_ where users drop out of the process, so you can improve that step to make sure that users complete the funnel, even if it is a "long" one.

-### Step 1: Create a new insight
+## Step 1: Create your funnel

 Funnels are part Insights in PostHog.